-- You are not currently logged on to UC.

-- You are currently logged on to UC and your status is available.
+- You are not currently logged on to UC. - You are currently logged on to UC and your status is available. - You are currently logged on to UC and your status is unavailable.

-- The set of the set of

 Navigation Buttons

 The navigation buttons on the interface provide access to UC views.
 Pressing a navigation button highlights the button and displays the associated view.
 Pressing the button again closes the view.
 At any time, you can press the Display or Dialpad navigation buttons to return to the display or dialpad.